-One reason why lasers ALWAYS get pushed to patients is that they are profitable.
+One reason why lasers OFTEN get pushed to patients is that they bring in revenue.

-For pigmentation treatments, lasers tend to be priced higher than other forms of treatment, such as topical cream.
+For pigmentation treatments, lasers tend to be priced higher than other forms of treatment, such as topical creams.
 Google or make a few phone calls and you can see that they cost anywhere from $600 to $1000, especially with new laser technology.

 Pushy sales staff might tell you “lasers need at least 3-10 sessions to see results”.
 That can easily increase your treatment cost to thousands of dollars.

-It’s true that certain pigmentations require only 3 sessions to see marked improvement, while others may require 10 sessions or even more.
+It may be true that certain pigmentations require only 3 sessions to see marked improvement, while others may require 10 sessions or even more.
 However, something many patients DON’T KNOW is that you might not even need lasers in the first place!
 With experienced doctors, pigmentations often can be improved with just the use of the correct topical creams or skincare, and sun protection measures.

 The different prices between clinics is very much down to the skill of the doctor (think of the BIG price difference between seeing your HDB doctor for a sore throat VS seeing an ENT specialist in Mount Elizabeth Hospital).

 Yes, they do.
 In fact, MOST OF THE TIME, they are great for a variety of pigmentation issues.
 For example, the Q-Switched Nd:Yag laser is excellent at treating stubborn conditions like Hori’s Naevus and Solar Lentigos etc.